-Initial funding shall be disbursed upon receipt of a fully executed contract and is a one-time payment.
-The remaining funds will be paid to the Awarded applicant based on the payment terms outlined in Section 2.1.2, Funding Based on Students Served, and Section 2.5, Student Eligibility.
-All funding must be expended by August 31, 2019, unless otherwise noted in the executed contract.
-Awarded applicants are paid based on student completions, reported and submitted to THECB at the close of each semester: December, May, and August.
-See Appendices H and I.
+Initial funding will shall be disbursed upon receipt of a fully executed contract and is a one-time payment.
+The remaining funds will be paid to the Awarded applicant based on the payment terms outline in Section 2.1.2, Funding Based on Students Served, and Section 2.5, Student Eligibility.
+All funding must be expended by August 31, 2018, unless otherwise noted in the executed contract.

-11.5 Indirect Costs Prohibition
+11.5 INDIRECT COSTS PROHIBITION